bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * If you had customized CSS settings before installing the W0CHP dashboard, they will be restored when using the `-rd` option.

+## Updating `W0CHP-PiStar-Dash`

+Once you install `W0CHP-PiStar-Dash`, is will automatially be kept up-to-date with any new features/versions/etc. This is possible via the native nightly Pi-Star updading process.

 ## Screenshots